BMI-280/BMI-219 – Scientific Software Development

 Course Materials:

-The lecture slides linked to in the Course Outline were developed from copyrighted material found on the Software Carpentry web site.
-Notes from similar lectures on that web site were combined, shortened, or omitted in order to fit into this one-unit ten-week course.
-Additional details on any particular lecture may be available in the full version of the lecture slides available on the Software Carpentry site, so check there first if you have questions.
-Code samples used in the lectures were developed by the instructors.
+The lecture slides linked to in the Course Outline were originally developed from material found on the Software Carpentry web site.
+Notes from similar lectures on that web site were modified in order to best match the needs of this intensive three week hands-on course targeted for UCSF PhD students.
+The Software Carpentry course has continued to evolve and is now different from this course in several significant ways.
+Code samples used in our lectures were developed by the instructors.

 Background Reading: